CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 #### What is javascript?
 It is a programming language used to run codes on the browser (client) side of the program.
 #### When to use AJAX?
 Bring examples of its usage.
 AJAX stands for Asynchronous JavaScript and XML.
 With AJAX the data on a webpage can be modified without refreshing the whole page.
 For e.g.: Facebook uses AJAX to load new posts on your timeline.
 #### What is DOM and how to manipulate it from Javascript?
 DOM is Document Object Model.
 It basically represents the internal of the page.
 With DOM manipulation we can choose a document element (by class, ba tag, by id) and modify its content or style, or we can create or delete elements.
 #### What are events and how/why to use them in Javascript?
 HTML and Javascript interacts with each other through events which are usually triggered by the user on the browser.
-For e.g.: user clicks on a button, user presses a key, etc. JS can react to these events with eventhandlers.
+For e.g.: user clicks on a button, user presses a key, etc.
+JS can react to these events with eventHandlers.
 #### What is event bubbling/capturing?
 How would you use it?
 When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.
 Event Capturing is when the event starts from top element to target element.
 #### What is JSON and how do we use it?
 JSON (JavaScript Object Notation) is an open standard file format, and data interchange format, that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and array data types (or any other serializable value).
 It is a very common data format, with a diverse range of applications, such as serving as replacement for XML in AJAX systems.

 ## Software engineering